Immigration documentary’s protagonist faces deportation

 - Senate seems to have votes to reject Trump's wall move

+The documentary won two awards at the Sundance Film Festival last month.
+It centers on a mission to infiltrate the detention facility to get Rojas and others out in 2012, when Rojas was detained for overstaying his visa.

+“We were supposed to be celebrating here in Florida, his participation in this award-winning Sundance film,” said the film’s co-director Alex Rivera.
+“What can be said?
+It’s very upsetting.”

-U.S. Immigration and Customs Enforcement said it can’t comment on the case.
+U.S. Immigration and Customs Enforcement said it could not comment on this case.

+Pineda said Rojas had applied for a T visa, which allows victims of human trafficking to live and work temporarily in the United States.
+The attorney would not comment on the case and only said agents from the Labor Department were interviewing Rojas on Monday because “there is an ongoing investigation about his victimization by his former employer.”

+But the officers who detained him appeared to not know about his pending application or even the kind of visa, Pineda said.